mme384/Image-Classifier-MobileNet-V2/README.md

 ## Conclusions
 - Implementing Tensorflow felt very straight forward.
 - Training the MobileNet-V2 for this application was surprisingly quick (only classifier trainied).
-- The performance of the model is surprisingly good.
+- Performance of the model is surprisingly good.

 ## Project Files
 - README.md: Project README